vvlaad-c/Practice-Programs/README.md

     example of a calculator using classes, I made a very simple kivy interface so that the program is more eligible and user-friendly

  3. The inventory_tracker.py is a more complex modular program that can be used to maintain an invetory by a company

+ 4. The recipe manager program will be a program that lets you create a recipe manager system, you can add or remove a recipe and you can also categorize the recipes